ERP Change Management Best Practices

 After all, the idea of the ERP solution is, in part, to free up your staff’s time and create efficiencies in other tasks.

-These colleagues will need extra support, guidance and assurances in order to keep a positive attitude and build acceptance of the new changes.
+These colleagues will need extra support, guidance, and assurances in order to keep a positive attitude and avoid adoption resistance.
 Here are some of the best ways to create a training plan that works for all:

 • Make use of vendor resources as much as possible